-Minimum TOEFL Score If the applicant has taken the paper-based TOEFL, minimum scores in the range of 585-600 will be considered; in addition, the applicant must take the Test of Written English and submit scores in the range of 5-6.
+- Baccalaureate Field No restrictions. - Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study and for all cumulative graduate work previously taken. - Minimum TOEFL Score If the applicant has taken the paper-based TOEFL, minimum scores in the range of 585-600 will be considered; in addition, the applicant must take the Test of Written English and submit scores in the range of 5-6.
 If the applicant has taken the computer-based TOEFL, minimum scores in the range of 240-250 will be considered.
 In this case the Test of Written English is not required.
 Applicants taking the new Internetbased TOEFL must have a minimum score of 95, with subscores of Reading 24, Listening 22, Speaking 24, and Writing 24.

-Letters of Recommendation Three required using the program's template.

-Personal Statement Required.
-The statement should address the applicant's goals for graduate study and career development.

-Other Requirements Prior academic work must include a course in basic computing skills (or comparable experience) and one course in graduate-level basic statistics taken within the last five years.
+- Letters of Recommendation Three required using the program's forms. - Personal Statement Required.
+The statement should address the applicant's goals for graduate study and career development. - Resume - Other Requirements Prior academic work must include a course in basic computing skills (or comparable experience) and one course in graduate-level basic statistics taken within the last five years for students in the project research and thesis tracks.
 The latter may be taken upon matriculation.
-The following prerequisites for the health informatics program may be taken upon matriculation, as equivalent course work, or as healthcare experience: HIM 310- Introduction to the Healthcare System, HIM 317-Principles of Health Information Management (content of the health record), and BHIS 460-Introduction to Health Informatics.
+The following prerequisites for the health informatics program may be taken upon matriculation, as equivalent course work, or as healthcare experience: HIM 310-Introduction to the Healthcare System and HIM 317-Principles of Health Information Management (Content of the Health Record).

-MS in Health Informatics/MS in Nursing
+MS in Health Informatics/MS in Nursing (Administrative Studies)